vague2k/huez.nvim/README.md

         -- reccomended, but optional dependency.
         -- Will use vim.ui as a default unless specified otherwise, or a fallback.
         -- Preview does not currently work in vim.ui.
+        -- If using vim.ui, it's also reccomended to use dressing.nvim.
         "nvim-telescope/telescope.nvim",
     },
 },